Skip to main content

 airflow standalone

-This command will eventually output a username a password for the Airflow UI like this:
+This command will eventually output a username and password for the Airflow UI like this:

 standalone | Airflow is ready